Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

 - MUST be included
 - MUST be a human-readable string

+---

 ### 4.2 Filetype
-Defines the form of the file.
+Defines the structural nature of the file.
 MUST be one of:

 - documentation